-As this Strategy is being completed, the Region of Peel will be launching a unique tree planting prioritization study designed to incorporate a range of environmental, human health and social considerations.
-This study, to be undertaken in partnership with the City of Mississauga (and other area municipalities) will be an excellent opportunity to develop a transparent, practical and progressive framework identifying tree planting priorities within the City.
+In 2014 the Region of Peel will be launching a unique tree planting prioritization study that incorporates a range of environmental, human health and social considerations, including receipt of fewer ecosystem services because of lower levels of canopy in a given area.
+This study, to be undertaken in partnership with the City of Mississauga, other area municipalities, and the local conservation authorities, will be an excellent opportunity to develop a transparent, practical and progressive framework identifying tree planting priorities within the City.

-The City of Mississauga Urban Forest Study (2011), authored by Toronto Region Conservation, identified uneven canopy cover distribution as an issue, and developed a preliminary Priority Planting Index for the City (as shown in Figure 14)based primarily on consideration for areas of low canopy cover and higher population densities.
-Preliminary areas identified as possible priorities for tree planting on this basis are circled in red.
-This is an example of the kind of information that will be considered, in conjunction with other data and input from City staff and key stakeholders, to develop and implement Urban Forest expansion (per Strategy #13) in a way that improves the overall distribution of this cover and targets areas where it provides the most benefits.
+The City of Mississauga Urban Forest Study (2011), authored by Toronto Region Conservation, identified uneven canopy cover distribution as an issue, and developed a preliminary Priority Planting Index for the City (as shown in Figure 14) based primarily on consideration for areas of low canopy cover and higher population densities.
+Preliminary priorities for tree planting are circled in red.
+This is an example of the kind of information that will be considered, in conjunction with other data and input from City staff and key stakeholders, to develop and implement Urban Forest expansion (per Strategy #13) in a way that improves the overall distribution of canopy cover and targets areas where it provides the most benefits.